polito-webapp1/wa1-weeks-2024/week09/exercise 10.md

 ## Delete an answer (optional)

-By clicking on the "delete" button associated with an answer, the answer should be deleted from the table (and the state).
+[DONE] By clicking on the "delete" button associated with an answer, the answer should be deleted from the table (and the state).